- Barre chords

 We’ll also learn the bridge he plays towards the end, as well as 2 short riffs played several times during the song.

 You chose a great song to learn today.
-It’s one of those songs that actually has something to say, which is rare nowadays from mainstream music.
+It’s one of those songs that actually have something to say, which is rare nowadays from mainstream music.

 Take Me To Church song details